viamrobotics/docs/docs/product-overviews/extending-viam/_index.md

 The Viam platform manages:

-- Starting and stopping the resource binary (lifecycle)
+- Starting and stopping the module binary (lifecycle)
 - Dependency management (modular resources may depend on other resources - both RDK built-in and other modular resources)
 - Securely exposing the modular resource's interface (protobuf-described API) alongside Viam RDK built-in APIs
 - Robot reconfiguration for any configured modular resource instances